Institute Menu

 The faculty and fieldwork supervisors have all had considerable experience working in early childhood classrooms as well as teaching at the college and university level.
 All faculty are knowledgeable of the CDA Credentialing process and customize their instruction and support to meet the unique needs of the course content and student population.

-To view current tuition rates, please view this document.
-Majority of our students are on some form of scholarship.
-Once you apply for The Enhanced NYS B5 SUNY-CUNY Workforce Scholarship: Early Childhood, you will be able to meet with a career advisor who will review your eligibility for all of the scholarships.
+The majority of our students are on some form of scholarship.
+Once you apply for The Enhanced NYS B5 SUNY-CUNY Workforce Scholarship: Early Childhood , you will be able to meet with a career advisor who will review your eligibility for all of the scholarships.

 What is the difference between the CDA Certificate and the CDA Credential?